Fritz Peterson: Trade to Cleveland Indians

 Peterson's pitching seemed to suffer in 1973 and 1974 after the swap, and he was roundly booed in nearly every American League ballpark afterwards.
-He was traded along with Steve Kline, Fred Beene and Tom Buskey by the Yankees to the Cleveland Indians for Chris Chambliss, Dick Tidrow and Cecil Upshaw on April 26, 1974.
+The Yankees traded Peterson, Steve Kline, Fred Beene, and Tom Buskey to the Cleveland Indians for Chris Chambliss, Dick Tidrow, and Cecil Upshaw on April 26, 1974.
 Peterson went 9–14 for the Indians in 1974, and 14–8 in 1975.

-Peterson wore #30 during the 1974 season, and switched to #16 in 1975 and 1976.

 Later career

-After a 0–3 start with a 5.55 ERA in nine games, Peterson was dealt from the Indians to the Texas Rangers for Stan Perzanowski and cash on May 29, 1976.
+After a 0–3 start with a 5.55 ERA in nine games, the Indians traded Peterson to the Texas Rangers for Stan Perzanowski and cash on May 29, 1976.
 He started two games for the Rangers and had a 1–0 record when a shoulder injury ended his season.
 The Rangers released him on February 2, 1977.
-Two weeks later, he signed as a Free Agent with the Chicago White Sox.
+Two weeks later, he signed as a free agent with the Chicago White Sox.
 After his second shoulder surgery, Peterson announced his retirement from baseball on May 4, 1977.

-Wife swap
+Trading families

-Peterson is probably best remembered today for swapping wives and children with fellow Yankee pitcher Mike Kekich, an arrangement the pair announced at spring training in March 1973.
+Peterson and fellow Yankee pitcher Mike Kekich swapped wives and children, an arrangement the pair announced at spring training in March 1973.
 The Peterson and Kekich families had been friends since 1969.
-Peterson and the former Susanne Kekich are still married, but the relationship between Kekich and Marilyn Peterson did not last very long.
+Peterson and the former Susanne Kekich remained married, but the relationship between Kekich and Marilyn Peterson only lasted a few months.
 By June, the Yankees traded Kekich.

 "It's a love story.
 It wasn't anything dirty," Peterson told a reporter in 2013.
 "I could not be happier with anybody in the world.
-'My girl' and I go out and party every night.
+'Mama' and I go out and party every night.
 We're still on the honeymoon and it has been a real blessing."